B2tGame/Rob0-Documentation/README.md

 To add more interactivity and context to the documentation you can add a contextual widget to your pages.
 These widgets are inserted with double curly-braces syntax.

 ```
-If you whant to add a new version to {{ProjectName}} you can click on the button
+If you want to add a new version to {{ProjectName}} you can click on the button

 Here, "{{ProjectName}}" is replaced by the "ProjectName" contextual widget
 ```